Sant Sipahi

 Guru Gobind Singh, the tenth Guru, solidified the concept of a Sant Sipahi with the founding of the Khalsa.
 The militarization of Sikhs was further enhanced by the development of Shastar Vidya, the Sikh martial art.

 A Sant Sipahi is meant to embrace Sikh religious and spiritual philosophy, while being prepared to use necessary violence to defend the rights of the innocent.
+They are to have the wisdom of a saint and the courage of a warrior.
 A Sant Sipahi is not permitted to use their martial skills in pursuit of material gain or personal glory.